 I even use it as a reward system.
 My kids often har me say “Read for 30 minutes and then you can…(fill in the blank).”

 For this one, I’m even willing to break the non-technology rule.
 My oldest son (12) and daughter (13) both have Kindles and use their own spending money to purchase books (with our approval) through Amazon.
 Just make sure they aren’t sneaking it to bed after hours.

 4. Constructing paper airplanes

-This may be a boy thing but mine love it.
+It may be a boy thing, but my kids love making airplanes.
 I even have to keep them from flying planes in the church sanctuary that they make from the bulletins.